vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 Minio is an open-source object storage server that is compatible with S3.
 Minio is the best server which is suited for storing unstructured data, like photos, videos,  backups, and more.

+ **Defference between object storage block storage and file storege.**

+* **Object Storage**: Object storage stores the file as a whole and does not devide them.
+Like- Drive
+* **Block Storage**: Block storage is a type of data storage that breaks down data into blocks and stores each block as a separate piece.
+Each block can be independently managed and accessed.
+* **File Storage**: A hiorarchical storage methedology used to orgnize and store data on a computer.
+Data is saved in filw inside listed witin other folder.

 **Setup Minio:-**
 **create folder**
 ```